- Oops!Something went wrong.Please try again later.

 Safe Harbor for Forward-Looking Statements

 This press release contains forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 The forward-looking statements in this release do not constitute guarantees of future performance.
-Investors are cautioned that statements in this press release which are not strictly historical, including, without limitation, the use of the Company’s technology to successfully identify targets and develop systems for increasing crop yield, the ability of greenhouse and growth chamber studies to predict yield results in field tests, and progress by Yield10 in driving increases in oil biosynthesis and developing its products, constitute forward-looking statements.
+Investors are cautioned that statements in this press release which are not strictly historical, including, without limitation, the use of the Company’s technology to successfully identify targets and develop systems using CRISPR genome editing for increasing crop yield and oil content, the timing for reporting of further results, the ability of greenhouse studies to predict yield results in field tests, and progress by Yield10 in driving increases in oil biosynthesis and developing its products, constitute forward-looking statements.
 Such forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materially from those anticipated, including the risks and uncertainties detailed in Yield10 Bioscience's filings with the Securities and Exchange Commission.
 Yield10 assumes no obligation to update any forward-looking information contained in this press release or with respect to the matters described herein.